LucasNolasco/DeepDFML-NILM/README.md

 ## Trained weights

-The trained weights may be download from this [link](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view?usp=sharing).
+The trained weights may be downloaded from this [link](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view?usp=sharing).
 To use them, just download and place the `TrainedWeights` folder inside the `DeepDFML-NILM` directory.

 ---

 ## Dataset Waveforms

-The LIT-Dataset is a public dataset and can be download on this [link](http://dainf.ct.utfpr.edu.br/~douglas/LIT_Dataset/index.html).
+The LIT-Dataset is a public dataset and can be downloaded on this [link](http://dainf.ct.utfpr.edu.br/~douglas/LIT_Dataset/index.html).
 However, only MATLAB tools are provided.
 In order to use the dataset with this implementation, an version on *.hdf5 can be downloaded on the following [link](https://drive.google.com/file/d/10NL9S8BYioj1U1_phCEoKX4WWRQoBuYW/view?usp=sharing).
 The dataset is stored on this file on the following hierarchical structure:

 - `1` -> Total number of loads on each waveform
     - `i` -> Array containing all the samples for each waveform